NateEag/how-i-code/drafts/daily-routine.rst

 If this is the first triage of the day:

-* Check my daily log from yesterday for any undone todo items or any filed under the "Tomorrow" section.
-File new items accordingly (do not just copy and paste the whole block, because that never stops)
+* Check todo.txt for any undone todo items due in the past.
+Prioritize and update them accordingly.

-* Review assigned tasks and get the next-highest priority ones queued up in today's todo list.
+* Review assigned tasks in shared tracker and get the next-highest priority ones queued up in today's todo list.
 Make sure to check tasks with deadlines, in case there are lower-priority tasks with high urgency.
-If a task is not estimated to be < 1 day or broken into subtasks estimated to take < 1 day, then add doing a breakdown to the task queue, rather than the task itself (the principle here is "only work on tasks that should take at most a day, so everyone knows quickly if you're failing to make meaningful progress").
+If a task is not estimated to be < 1 day or broken into subtasks estimated to take < 1 day, then add doing a breakdown to today's task queue, rather than the task itself (the principle here is "only work on tasks that should take at most a day, so everyone knows quickly if you're failing to make meaningful progress").

 * Check any open PRs or issues in your project `forges
   <https://en.wikipedia.org/wiki/Forge_(software)>`__ for updates or required